Corra Mae Harris

-Corra Mae Harris (March 17, 1869 – February 7, 1935), was an American writer and journalist.
+Corra Mae Harris (March 17, 1869 – February 7, 1935) was an American writer and journalist.
 She was one of the first women war correspondents to go abroad in World War I.

 Biography

-Corra Mae White was born in Elbert County, Georgia, March 17, 1869, the daughter of Tinsley Rucker White and Mary Elizabeth Matthews.
-Her grandfather was a State senator (1853 – 54) named William Bowling White.
+Corra Mae White was born in Elbert County, Georgia, March 17, 1869, the daughter of the Confederate veteran Tinsley Rucker White (1843–1930) and Mary Elizabeth Matthews (1846–1890).
+Her grandfather was a State senator (1853–1854) named William Bowling White (1811–1858).
 He owned 46 enslaved women, children and men in the 1830 U.S. census and 33 in 1860.
-Her father, at age 17, owned five enslaved human being, who were emancipated three years later.
+Her father, at age 17, owned five slaves, who were emancipated by the federal government three years later.

-A stone monument marks her birthplace, the ancestral plantation of the White Family, who arrived November 11, 1792, and began growing tobacco, later switching to cotton.
-The marker, on Highway 72 to the east of Elberton and south of Ruckersville, reads: "Farm Hill: Girlhood Home of Corra Harris."
+A stone monument marks her birthplace, the ancestral plantation of the White Family, who arrived November 11, 1792, and began growing tobacco in the region south of Ruckersville.
+The marker, on Highway 72 to the east of Elberton, reads: "Farm Hill: Girlhood Home of Corra Harris."

-Her great-great-grandfather, Thomas White, and his second wife, came from a tobacco plantation along the Rapidan River at White's Ford, near the intersection today of Greene and Orange Counties in Piedmont Virginia.
+Her great-great-grandfather, Thomas White, and his second wife, came from a tobacco plantation along the Rapidan River at White's Ford north of Scuffletown, near the intersection today of Greene and Orange Counties in Piedmont Virginia.
+He was the son of John White (1696-1787), the emigrant of Leicestershire, England, who was granted 235 acre from George II, in 1738, in Orange County.
+He later purchased 356 acre, part of the Octonio Grant, signed by the father of future president, James Madison, on the banks of the Rapidan River that included White's Ford.

-Her formal education was limited to teacher training at nearby female academies, though she never graduated from any of the schools she attended.
+Corra White had a formal education limited to teacher training at nearby female academies, though she never graduated from any of the schools she attended.